democracyworks/bifrost/README.md

 Bifrost will then merge the `:bifrost-params` value into everything else so those keys will clobber the others in the final `params-map`.

-The `async-interceptor` function is available if you want more control over what happens to the messages sent and consumed by the interceptor.

 ### Update Interceptors

 The `bifrost.interceptors` namespace includes some handy interceptors for